-- Effectively delineate and explain the major organizations of the American Criminal Justice System, particularly the roles and responsibilities of each. - Exhibit comprehension of the various theoretical models that have been developed to explain both individual and group criminal behavior. - Identify and apply major discipline specific concepts, procedures, and practices. - Locate, manage and use legal, technological and other professional resources in the criminal justice field.
+- 1. Effectively delineate and explain the major organizations of the American Criminal Justice System, particularly the roles and responsibilities of each. - Evaluate various theoretical models that have been developed to explain both individual and group criminal behavior. - 3.
+Identify and apply major discipline specific concepts, procedures, and practices. - 4.
+Locate, manage and use legal, technological and other professional resources in the criminal justice field.